ethanrubio/roulette/README.md

 ## Future Features/Refactors

-* Add Uber authentication for login
-* Add the functionality for hailing an Uber to a user's current location
+* Add a database to store uber user tokens
 * Refactor Angular controllers to use vm instead of $scope

 ## Getting started